dmilith/TheSS/README.md

 * It's recommended to change shell by doing: `chsh -s /Software/Zsh/exports/zsh` for each user which will use TheSS.
 TheSS internally uses Shell from that path by default (currently Shell path is hardcoded due to lack of TheSS config in current version)

+## FAQ
+* "I've found a SIGSEGV in your crappy code.
+How to help you track it?" - First of all, disable optimizations in src/Common.pro.
+Replace "-O3" with "-O0 -g" in compiler flags setting.
+Rebuild project from scratch.
+Then just run your code with "lldb" or "gdb", and when you reproduce an error please send me output of "bt" command.
+Your contibution is never forgotten!

 ## Used 3rd party software and licenses info:
 * CuteLogger MT logger implementation by Boris Moiseev (LGPL licensed)
 * Hiredis client library by Salvatore Sanfilippo and Pieter Noordhuis (BSD licensed)